mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 echo -ne "\0\0\0\0\0\0\0\0" > /dev/hidg0
 ```

+In addition to signalling key presses, keyboards must also indicate key releases.
+An 8-byte block of zeroes indicates that no keys are active.

 The above example sent one keystroke at a time, but HID supports six keys.
-This means you can send up to 6 keystrokes in a single message as long as they're distinct keys:
+This means you can send up to six keystrokes in a single message as long as they're distinct keys:

 ```bash
 echo -ne "\0\0\x1a\x0b\x04\x17\x18\x13" > /dev/hidg0 && \